How to Warm Up Your Twitter Account Before Outreach

 - Check that messages are being delivered (look for read receipts when possible)

-- If everything looks good, gradually increase by 5-10 DMs/day each week
+- If everything looks good, gradually increase by 5 to 10 DMs/day each week

 Automating Your Twitter Warm-Up Safely

-Manual warm-up works, but it's time-consuming.
-The right automation tools can handle warm-up safely if they're designed correctly.
+Manual warm-up works, but it is time-consuming.
+The right automation tools can handle warm-up safely if they are designed correctly.

 Why Manual Warm-Up is Inefficient